Kevin Dunion: Early life

 Dunion was born in Bridge of Allan.
 His father Harry became a college lecturer and the family moved to Alloa and then Glenrothes.
 He attended St Andrew's High School in Kirkcaldy.
 He was educated at the University of St Andrews (MA (Hons) Modern History 1978) and at the University of Edinburgh (MSc (Dist) African Studies 1991).

 Career

 Dunion spent periods in the civil service and university administration.
 He was Editor of the pro-devolution magazine Radical Scotland.
 He joined Oxfam as Campaigns Manager and then took up the post of Chief Executive of Friends of the Earth Scotland.
 From 1996 to 2000 he also served as Chairman of Friends of the Earth International, heading delegations to the United Nations and European Commission.
+He was Chair of Scottish Environment Link and served on the Board of Scottish Natural Heritage.

 Dunion was for many years a notable proponent for freedom of information, and gave evidence to the Justice Committee scrutinising the passage of the Bill through the Scottish Parliament.
 He wrote the book Troublemakers – The Struggle For Environmental Justice In Scotland.